To my friend who is struggling with depression,

 I want you to know I’m here for you.
 I may not know what you are going through, but I want to hear about your struggles.

 I know sometimes when I ask how you’re doing, you want to say “Great!” but the reality is, you aren’t feeling great in that moment.
 Please know I don’t want you to feel like you have to put on a front, or pretend like you are feeling something you aren’t.
-I know you’ve said to me you feel like a broken record, but I never see you that way.
+I know you may feel like a broken record, but I never see you that way.

 And sometimes, if you don’t feel like talking, that’s okay, too.
-We can sit outside together, or go on a walk.
+We can sit outside, or go on a walk.
 Sometimes just being with someone and knowing they are available, and that they care, can help.

 I want you to know if you are struggling to get out of bed, or if you feel like sleeping the day away, I would love to hear about that struggle.
 I know I can’t fix it, and I won’t try to.
 I just want to hear about what you are feeling and experiencing.
 I want to be able to pray for you, and with you.